 Washington’s need-based financial aid awards are determined by a careful evaluation of detailed financial information provided by the applicant (who is under 30 at matriculation) and the applicant’s parents.
-If an applicant’s parents are unmarried, separated, or divorced, the financial information is required from both biological parents (excluding income and assets of their spouse, if they have remarried).
+If an applicant’s parents are unmarried, separated, or divorced, the financial information is required from both living biological parents (excluding income and assets of their spouse, if they have remarried).
 All financial data is documented with official copies of U.S. individual income tax return of the applicant and the applicant’s parents.
-Applicants over 30 are not required to submit parent financial information.
+Applicants over 30 (at matriculation) are not required to submit parent financial information.

 “Permanent residents” of the United States are eligible for Federal financial aid programs.
-But need-based financial aid is awarded from Washington only if the applicant and parents can provide official US IRS joint or individual tax returns or proof of non-file status.
+But need-based financial aid is awarded from Washington only if the applicant and parents can provide official US IRS joint or individual tax returns or proof of IRS non-filing status.
 If you wish to apply for need-based university aid, you may appeal this policy by submitting audited foreign tax documents with the same detailed information as provided on a U.S. income tax return.
 Both original and translated versions must be presented and will be approved based on a case-by-case basis.
 Students who are not “permanent residents” or citizens of the United States are not eligible for need-based financial aid and must document, in a manner acceptable to Washington University, the resources to pay the cost of education for four years.
 Please see our international and DACA student policy.

 Educational Debt Data for 2022 Graduates at Washington University School of Medicine